 Learn exactly what the cost of attendance means.
 If you have started the process of preparing for your child’s college career, you may have run into several things that have you confused – and maybe a few that have you nervous.

-Here are some items for you and your high school senior to look over each month between now and the start of freshman year of college.
+Here are some items for you and your high school senior to look over each month from March to the start of freshman year of college.

 The financial, networking and training benefits of working part-time while in college can seem pretty obvious.
 What may not be so obvious is how working part-time during the academic year can also boost a student’s grades.

 Learn about the different types of student loans, both federal and private, to help choose the best option for your financial situation.

 Before accepting a college admission, it’s important you take a look and ensure the offered financial aid is right for your family’s situation.

 Before filling out loan applications or accepting student loans, consider future repayment and whether you or your student is going to be responsible for making payments.

 Are you ready to be financially liable?
 If you are considering taking on a federal parent loan or cosigning a private student loan with your student, consider these important points.